canorve/GALFITools/docs/usage.rst

 single component or multiple components.
 For instance, a barred galaxy can be model by 3 components: bulge, bar and disk.

+.. important:: Soome routines require the use of a `DS9 <http://tdc-www.harvard.edu/saoimage/>`_
+               region file as a input.
+The region file needs to be saved in **image** (or **physical**) coordinates.
+DS9 regions
+               saved in **World Coordinate System (WCS)** coordinates will not work.

+The instructional material presented herein is structured into five distinct sections, each devoted to a specific facet of GALFIT's application.
+These sections are delineated as follows: GALFIT Input, GALFIT Output, Multi-Gaussian Expansion (MGE), Simulation of galaxy images, and Sky Computation.

 Before presenting the five sections of the instructional material, check the  three video tutorials below which show